 Component Objective Key Features Base salary Reflects each executive's level of responsibility, leadership, tenure, and contribution to the achievement of the Company's business objectives and is designed to be competitive with our peer group Fixed compensation that is reviewed annually and adjusted as appropriate.
-Annual incentive award Measures and rewards achievement of short- term performance goals that apply to the annual business plan Performance-based cash incentives made up 100% of our named executive officers' 2015 annual incentive awards and were based on the achievement of pre-established performance goals.
+Annual incentive award Measures and rewards achievement of short-term performance goals that apply to the annual business plan Performance-based cash incentives made up 100% of our executive officers' 2016 annual incentive awards and were based on the achievement of pre-established performance goals.
 The performance goals are established and target awards are approved during March for each year.
-A target award is established, as well as threshold performance and maximum performance award levels. restricted stock Aligns the long-term interests of our executive officers with our stockholders by determining the number of shares earned for each performance period by our TSR in comparison to the peer group Performance-based LTI awards represent 50% of our named executive officers' LTI awards.
+A target award is established, as well as threshold performance and maximum performance award levels.
+Performance-based restricted stock unit awards (PSUs) Aligns the long-term interests of our executive officers with our stockholders by determining the number of shares earned for each performance period by our TSR in comparison to the peer group Performance-based LTI awards represent 25% to 50% of our executive officers' LTI awards.
 The ultimate number of units earned is based on the achievement of our TSR relative to the peer group.
 Restricted stock awards Motivates our executive officers to achieve our business objectives by tying incentives to the performance of our common stock over the long term; motivates our executive officers to remain with the Company by mitigating swings in incentive values during periods of high commodity price volatility Restricted stock awards which vest over three years under which the ultimate value realized varies with our common stock price.
-Restricted stock awards represent 50% of our named executive officers' LTI awards.
+Restricted stock awards represent 50% to 75% of our executive officers' LTI awards.
 Executive Life Insurance Program Provides life insurance protection and retirement savings for our executive officers The Company's contributions each year equal 5% of each executive's salary and prior year's bonus, used to purchase life insurance coverage.
-Employment Agreements Provide industry appropriate post-termination compensation in certain circumstances to our CEO, President and Chief Operating Officer Employment agreements were amended in 2014 to align with market practice and reflect current governance standards.
-Severance benefits related to a change in control now require that the executive's employment has been involuntarily or constructively terminated ("double trigger").
+Employment Agreements Provide industry appropriate post-termination compensation in certain circumstances to our CEO, President and Chief Operating Officer Employment agreements reflect current governance standards.
+Severance benefits related to a change in control require that the executive's employment has been involuntarily or constructively terminated ("double trigger").
 There are no golden parachute excise tax or other tax "gross-ups".
 Other Benefits 401(k) Plan participation and employee welfare plan programs designed to be competitive in recruiting and retaining employees Our executive officers participate in the retirement and welfare plan programs on the same terms as all other employees.